Let’s start with one simple fact: your business needs a social media presence.

 Customers aren’t interested in businesses that publish dry, corporate-style social media posts.

 Instead, let your brand’s personality shine through in everything you share on social media.
 What does your brand voice sound like?
 How does it represent who you are?
-While brands need to be polite and empathetic to their audiences, it is more important to find a voice and take a stand.

 Practice getting your tone just right, whether it’s casual and funny or formal and friendly.
 Be true to who you are, not who you think you should be.
 Followers want to see real people behind your social profiles.
 Show them.